Here’s how I got into playing guitar and building this website. – John W Tuggle

-At the University of South Alabama, I continued my education by studying music theory, jazz guitar, and classical guitar.
+At the University of South Alabama, I continued my musical education by studying music theory, jazz guitar, and classical guitar.
 I was soon asked by my classical guitar instructor ( Owen Middleton ) to join the classical guitar ensemble to perform with.
 That was pretty exciting!

-Back in 1995, after playing the guitar for about 4 years, my friend and bassist Nathan Shiver asked me if I wanted to start teaching at a music store where he was also teaching guitar.
-I said yes immediately and quit my job working at Sears to begin teaching 30 students a week at Jubilee music in Fairhope, Alabama.
+After playing the guitar for about 4 years, my friend and bassist Nathan Shiver asked me if I wanted to start teaching guitar at a music store where he was also teaching.
+I said yes and immediately quit my job working at Sears and started teaching about 30 students a week at Jubilee Music in Fairhope, Alabama.
 It was pretty overwhelming to say the least, but this is where I learned about teaching people about playing the guitar.

-I put on 4 recitals with my students over the years.
-These guitar recitals gave the student to take their skills learned in my private guitar lessons onto the stage – a true test of their abilities.
+I also put on 4 recitals with my private lesson students over the years.
+These guitar recitals gave the student the opportunity to take their skills learned in my private guitar lessons onto the stage – a true test of their abilities.

 With the advent of the internet, I can now offer my guitar lessons to anyone in the world, which is pretty amazing to me!

 In 2007, I released Guitar Method Beginner Book 1.
 It was definitely a huge learning experience which took me about 2 years to complete.
 Guitar Method Beginner Book 1 was the first entry into my catalog of instructional material.
 At this time in March, I have produced over 40 DVDs worth of instructional material and have many more lessons in the works.

 How Learning Guitar Now Started

 If you want to know more about how Learning Guitar Now came to be, you can read the story here.